Kin Vet Community Holdings Ltd

 Who we are

-We are Wick Bidco Ltd trading as Kin Vet Community, Mercer & Hughes LTD, (“Kin Vet Community]”, “us”, “we”, “our”).
+We are Kin Vet Community Holdings Limited (“Kin Vet Community”, “us”, “we”, “our”), our parent company is Wick Topco Limited.
 We are a limited company registered in England and Wales under registration number 14870035 and we have our registered office at Sidney House, Western Way, Bury St. Edmunds, England, IP33 3SP.
-We are registered with the UK supervisory authority, Information Commissioner’s Office (“ICO”), in relation to our processing of Personal Data under registration number C1416258.
+Kin Vet Community Holdings Limited is registered with the UK supervisory authority, the Information Commissioner’s Office (“ICO”), having registration number ZB626134.
+Our subsidiaries and related entities are also registered with the ICO in relation to our processing of personal data at our veterinary practices, as follows:

 Company Limited Company Registration Number Registered Office Address ICO Registration Number